alexisflesch/mathquest/app/docs/frontend/timer-management.md

 ## 4. Key Principles

+- **All timer values are in milliseconds (ms):** All timer state, payloads, and test assertions must use ms. Do not use seconds (s) anywhere in timer logic or tests.
 - **Backend is the source of truth:** The frontend must always reflect the timer value and status as sent by the backend.
 - **No optimistic updates:** The frontend should not change timer state until it receives confirmation from the backend.
 - **Local countdown:** The frontend is responsible for ticking down the timer locally, starting from the value provided by the backend, and only if the timer status is `play`.